What is No Mow May?

 There are many actions that you can do to support Kent's pollinators.
 From surveying for pollinators to adding flowers, water and shelter to the garden, there are so many things you can do to help your local pollinators.

-For more information, visit our Facebook page, or any of the links to external resources and websites in the resources panel.
+For more information, visit our Facebook or Instagram accounts, or any of the links to external resources and websites in the resources panel.

 Why do pollinators need our help?